EthanW-coder/Text-MVS/README.md

-Then You can download our text descriptions [Text-MVS](https://pan.baidu.com/) to the datasets folder and extract them.
+Then You can download our text descriptions [Text-MVS](https://pan.baidu.com/s/1e7ToxGxXbjvJ9ad90AsxJw?pwd=vs4d) (Download code: vs4d) to the datasets folder and extract them.